 Apple’s iOS and Google’s Android are two main mobile platforms.
 Native apps are written in the code preliminarily used for the device and its OS.
 Such as, developers write iOS applications in Objective-C or Swift, while they create Android-native apps in Java.

 Both Apple and Google have app developers with their own development tools, interface elements, and SDK.
-And most companies will invest in native Mobile App Development because of the myriad of advantages offered in comparison to other types of apps.
+And most companies will invest in native Mobile App Development because of the myriad advantages offered in comparison to other types of apps.

 Examples of Native Apps